pytest-dev/pytest/CONTRIBUTING.rst

 Preparing Pull Requests on Bitbucket
 =====================================

-The primary development platform for py.test is BitBucket.
+The primary development platform for pytest is BitBucket.
 You can find all the issues there and submit pull requests.
 There is, however, a `GitHub mirror <https://github.com/hpk42/pytest/>`__ available, too, although it only allows for submitting pull requests.
 For a GitHub